Kostur dialect: Research

-The first written materials in the Kostur dialect were of different types of folklore texts, such as songs and folk tales, which were collected in the 19th century.
+The first modern written materials in the Kostur dialect were of different types of folklore texts, such as songs and folk tales, which were collected in the 19th century.
 The Bulgarian folklorists Miladinov brothers published 13 folk songs from region of Kostur in their important collection of folk songs, Bulgarian Folk Songs.
 In Western European Slavic studies relevant to the research of the dialect is the book by André Mazon about the Slavic songs and the dialects from southwestern Macedonia, published in 1923.

-The first complete dictionary of the Kostur dialect was published by Blagoy Shklifov.
+The most complete study of the Kostur dialect was written by the Bulgarian linguist Blagoy Shklifov, himself a native of the Kostur region.
+The first complete dictionary of the Kostur dialect was published by Blagoy Shklifov in 1977.
 Afterwards, Shklifov analyzed his native Kostur dialect, comparing it and standard Bulgarian with Old Church Slavonic, and explained the development of many sounds in Bulgarian language, notably ѫ.